manishjha5410/toast/README.md

 Available Toast are success, error, info and warning To use toast just use.
 >Just  call  toast(ContainerPosition, Content, Type, Autodismis, time)
-- Here time is Time for auto dismiss and Autodismiss is a bollean vaue
+- Here time is Time for auto dismiss and Autodismiss is a boolean value
 - Available  options for Container Positions are  top-left,top-center,top-right,bottom-left,bottom-center,bottom-right
 - Available options for Type are success, Error, Info, Warning
 - **Call the above function from a html tag on luck or include in a function**